Southampton-RSG-Training/dirac-code-scaling/_episodes/00-introduction-to-job-scheduling.md

 What about more important changes, such as the number of cores and memory for our jobs?
-One thing that is absolutely critical when working on an HPC system is specifying the resources required to run a job.
-This allows the scheduler to find the right time and place to schedule our job.
+One thing that is absolutely critical when working on an HPC system is specifying the resources required to run a job, which allows the scheduler to find the right time and place to schedule our job.
 If you do not specify requirements (such as the amount of time you need), you will likely be stuck with your site's default resources, which is probably not what you want.